yuchen-zhang-essex/DeHate/README.md

 ![Audio Emotion Heatmap](Images/emotion_audio_heatmap.jpg)

-*Caption:*
-This heatmap displays the distribution of detected emotions in the audio across different content types, with columns representing emotions and rows representing explicit, implicit, and non-hate categories.
+> The distribution of detected emotions in the audio across different content types, with columns representing emotions and rows representing explicit, implicit, and non-hate categories.

 ---

-#### Figure 2: Audio Zero Crossing Rate and Emotion

-> This figure visualizes the Zero Crossing Rate (ZCR) and the detected emotions from the audio input in the dataset.

 #### Figure 3: Keywords and sentiment analysis for textual content